 In February 2022, the UK Government released its Levelling Up White Paper, outlining its plan to end geographical inequality across the UK.
 The paper has a nationwide approach for urban and rural settlements, suggesting a new policy regime is needed to reverse historical planning trends.
-This will be based on five reinforcing pillars, which are listed below.
+This will be based on the following five reinforcing pillars:

-- § Setting clear and ambitious medium-term missions which will include boosting productivity, pay, jobs and living standards by growing the private sector, especially in those places where they are lagging, spreading the opportunities and improve public services, restoring a sense of community, local pride and belonging, and empowering local leaders and communities, especially in those places lacking local agency. - Central government decision-making will be fundamentally re-orientated § - The UK Government will empower decision makers in local areas ß - § The UK Government will transform its approach to data and evaluation - The UK Government will create a new regime to oversee levelling up missions.
+- Setting clear and ambitious medium-term missions which will include boosting productivity, pay, jobs and living standards by growing the private sector, especially in those places where they are lagging; spreading the opportunities and improve public services; restoring a sense of community, local pride and belonging; and empowering local leaders and communities, especially in those places lacking local agency. - Central government decision-making will be fundamentally re-orientated - The UK Government will empower decision makers in local areas - The UK Government will transform its approach to data and evaluation - The UK Government will create a new regime to oversee levelling up missions.

-The paper recognises the disparities between urban and rural places and address them throughout the document, including looking to enable increased transport frequencies and reduced fares and new forms of demand-responsive transport.
-To build on the white paper, the government will be publishing a second report on rural proofing in England later in 2022.
+The paper recognises the disparities between urban and rural places and addresses them throughout the document, including looking to enable increased transport frequencies, reduced fares and new forms of demand-responsive transport.
+The government will be publishing a second report on rural proofing in England later in 2022.